oblivionreb/oblivionreb.github.io/_posts/2020-10-17-self-employment-tax-explained.md

 <h3> How Do You Calculate Self-Employment Tax? </h3>

-In the US, whether you have a W-2 job or not, if you earn income as an independent contractor or through informal side gigs, the IRS considers you a sole proprietor of a business, and your business profit is generally subject to self-employment tax.
+In the US, whether you have a W-2 job or not, if you earn income as an independent contractor or through informal side gigs, your profit is generally subject to self-employment tax.

 This tax consists of 15.3% of your adjusted gross income.

 You're essentially responsible for paying the FICA portion of your tax that an employer would have witheld had you been an employee.
 The FICA tax consists of Social Security and Medicare.